a2stuff/a2d/res/notes/testplan.md

 ## International

 * Open the Control Panels folder.
 View > by Name.
 Open International.
 Change the date format from M/D/Y to D/M/Y or vice versa.
-CLick OK.
+Click OK.
 Verify that the entire desktop repaints, and that dates in the window are shown with the new format.
 * Open the Control Panels folder.
 View > by Name.
 Open International.
 Close without changing anything.
 Verify that only a minimal repaint happens.

 ## Calculator and Sci.Calc